Introduction: Liquor License in India

 --------------Blog Contact Form-------------

-As alcohol is often high in demand during a state like city, on the opposite aspect it helps in generating a serious part of revenue for the city government.
-On 29 March 2021, the city cupboard had declared a brand-new excise policy for a brand-new Liquor search License, aspiring to amend the sale and consumption of liquor.
+Alcohol is often high in demand in states like Delhi, Uttar Pradesh, Maharashtra and Uttarakhand.
+It helps in generating a serious part of revenue for the state government.
+On 29 March 2021, the city cupboard declared a brand-new excise policy for a brand-new Liquor search License, aspiring to amend the sale and consumption of liquor.
 It's meant to revise the minimum age for consumption of liquor by reducing it from 25 years to 21 years.

 Need for the License